algolia/magento/_src/m2-external-autocomplete-source.md

 layout: m2-documentation
 title: How to add external autocomplete source
 permalink: /doc/m2/external-autocomplete-source/
+description: Learn how to plug external data source to autocomplete menu in Algolia extension for Magento 2
 ---

 There are situations when you want to add external data source to your drop-down menu.
 For example integrate WordPress posts to you Magento’s autocomplete.
 In order to do that, you just need to follow a few steps: